 Caregivers often do not self-identify as a "caregiver" due to ethnic and cultural norms.
-In more recent years, individuals from the millennial generation have stepped into the role of caregiving for an adult age 50 or older; one in four (24%) of family caregivers are considered part of the millennial generation, suggesting that millennials play an important part of the caregiving process for the older population.^{374,375}
+In more recent years, individuals from the millennial generation have stepped into the role of caregiving for an adult age 50 or older; one in four (24%) of family caregivers are considered part of the millennial generation, suggesting that millennials play an important part of the caregiving process for the older population^{375,376}.

-Caregivers of the millennial generation are the most diverse, with more than half (53%) of millennial family caregivers identifying as either African American/Black, Hispanic/Latino, or Asian American or Pacific Islander.
-Three in four (76%) of millennial caregivers support an individual over 50 years old; parents or grandparents are the most common care recipients.
-The most common care recipients are the most common care recipients.
+Caregivers of the millennial generation are the most diverse, with more than half (53%) of millennial family caregivers identifying as either African American/Black, Hispanic/Latino, or Asian American or Pacific Islander377.
+Three in four (76%) of millennial caregivers support an individual over 50 years old; parents or grandparents are the most common care recipients378.

 Sourcewise provides support services for caregivers including the Family Caregiver Support Program and through our extensive network of grantees.
+Sourcewise provides support services for caregivers including the Family Caregiver Support Program and through our extensive network of grantees.
 As the age group of who identifies as a caregiver continues to widen, Sourcewise continues to participate in an array of caregiver specific community events aimed to assist caregivers with the skills to locate resources and support services readily available in their local area.
 Read the full narrative in the needs assessment describing the challenges caregivers face Section 5.1.5 Caregiving.